opengauss-mirror/docs/content/en/docs/Developerguide/character-processing-functions-and-operators.md

 # Character Processing Functions and Operators<a name="EN-US_TOPIC_0289900656"></a>

 String functions and operators provided by openGauss are for concatenating strings with each other, concatenating strings with non-strings, and matching the patterns of strings.
+Note: Except length-related functions, other functions and operators of string processing functions do not support parameters greater than 1 GB.

 -   bit\_length\(string\)